Air Traffic Control Specialists

 - Pass a security investigation

-- Pass the FAA air traffic pre-employment tests
+- Pass the FAA air traffic pre-employment test

 - Speak English clearly enough to be understood over communications equipment

 - Have three years of progressively responsible work experience, or a Bachelor's degree, or a combination of post-secondary education and work experience that totals three years

 - Be willing to relocate to an FAA facility based on agency staffing needs

 Two air traffic controller trainees share their perspectives after graduating from the FAA Academy in Oklahoma City.